 Insurance type Please complete the level of insurance required for the types of insurances relevant to this contract.
 If certain insurance types are not required, please leave blank.
+Level required

+£1million

+Public liability insurance which covers injury, death or damage to property to a member of the public. £5million □

+£10million 🗆

-Level required Public liability insurance which covers injury, death or £1million 🗆 damage to property to a member of the public. £5million 🗆 £10million 🗆 Products liability insurance which covers injury, death or damage to property to a member of the public as a result of £1million $\Box$ defective products. £2million $\Box$
+Products liability insurance which covers injury, death or damage to property to a member of the public as a result of defective products. £1million

+£2million

+delective products. £5million 🗆

-£5million 🗆 Employer's liability insurance which covers injury or death of an employer's employee.
-The statutory minimum determined £5million 🗆 by law is 5 million. £10million $\Box$ Professional indemnity insurance which covers inadequate advice, professional services or designs that cause loss to the Council. £1million $\Box$ $\pounds$ 2million $\Box$ Professional indemnity may require to be held for a 'run-off' period.
-The Council's standard period is 6 years following completion of the contract or earlier termination, or up to 12 £5million 🗆 years for complex construction contracts.
+Employer's liability insurance which covers injury or death of an employer's employee.
+The statutory minimum determined £5million □ by law is 5 million. £10million Professional indemnity insurance which covers inadequate advice, professional services or designs that cause loss to the Council. £1million Councii. £2million Professional indemnity may require to be held for a 'run-off' period.
+The Council's standard period is 6 years following £5million □ completion of the contract or earlier termination, or up to 12 years for complex construction contracts.
 Period - Third-party motor vehicle insurance which covers damage to property or injury to a member of the public.
 If a vehicle is likely to be used during the delivery of a contract it is reasonable to request this.
 Yes □ No □ Contractors' all risks insurance ("CAR") which is a non- standard insurance policy that provides coverage for property damage and third-party injury or damage claims, the two primary types of risks on construction contracts.
-CAR insurance not only covers those associated risks, but also bridges these two types of risks into a common policy designed to cover the gap between exclusions that would otherwise exist if using separate policies. £ Medical professional liability insurance (also referred to as medical malpractice insurance) which covers healthcare professionals for carrying out wrongful practices which result in bodily injury, medical expenses, mental anguish or property damage. £ Medical professional liability insurance may require to be held for a 'run-off' period.
+CAR insurance not only covers those associated risks, but also bridges these two types of risks into a common policy designed to cover the gap between exclusions that would otherwise exist if using separate policies. £ Medical professional liability insurance (also referred to as medical malpractice insurance) which covers healthcare professionals for carrying out wrongful practices which result in bodily injury, medical expenses, mental anguish or property damage.
+Medical professional liability insurance may require to be held for a 'run-off' period.
 This is to ensure continuous cover is in place for any claims which may arise.
-The insurance should be held at the required level for a stipulated period (determined by the contract requirements) following completion of the whole of the services or earlier termination.
-Period - Cyber liability insurance which covers loss or damage to information within IT systems and networks, including cover from hackers causing damage or disruption to cyber information. £
+The insurance should be held at the required level for a stipulated period (determined by the contract requirements) following completion of the whole of the services or earlier termination. £ Period - Cyber liability insurance which covers loss or damage to information within IT systems and networks, including cover from hackers causing damage or disruption to cyber information.
+Cyber liability insurance may be required within contracts which require suppliers/contractors/service providers to host the Council's sensitive data or systems. £